 Our Lights Stayed on During Hurricane Ian

-One RMIer recounts his experience braving Hurricane Ian and why the lights stayed on in his solar-powered sustainable community.
+An RMI-er recounts his family's experience braving Hurricane Ian and why the lights stayed on in his solar-powered sustainable community.

 My family and I survived our first hurricane.
 Hurricane Ian passed right over our head and pummeled the west cost of Florida with high winds for 6-10 hours.
 The storm ravaged our local area in Southwest Florida and is expected to rank among the 10 worst in US history, measured by the cost of the destruction.

 And while the Hurricane knocked out power to more than 4 million Florida customers — and more than a half million are still without power as I write this — our lights only flickered, and then stayed on.
 Fortunately, we live in a master-planned community focused on sustainability and resiliency.

 Babcock Ranch, just 20 miles from Fort Myers, claims to be “the Hometown of Tomorrow.”
 It’s powered by two solar farms north of town totaling 150 MW of capacity that provide enough energy for all of the town’s residents and businesses.
 The systems are connected to and run by the local utility, Florida Power & Light.
 The solar farms include 40 MWh of battery storage, so that if the wider grid goes down, the community shifts to battery power and the lights stay on.
 When built, the system was the largest operating solar-plus-storage project in the United States.